Paid Family Leave Has Stalled in Congress for Years. Here's Why That's Changing

 Ernst and Lee’s CRADLE Act, also announced in March, is similar.
 It would give new parents the option of taking one, two or three months of paid leave in exchange for delaying retirement benefits by two, four or six months, respectively.
 Ernst tells TIME it’s a smart solution because it’s “very budget neutral” and uses an infrastructure that’s already in place.

 Gillibrand’s FAMILY Act differs in that she suggests funding leave through a payroll tax instead of workers’ pulling from their future Social Security benefits.
-It would offer new parents up to 12 weeks off at 66% of their monthly wages, paid for by a 0.2% payroll tax split between employees and employers.
+It would offer new parents up to 12 weeks off at 66% of their monthly wages, paid for by a 0.2% payroll tax paid by both employees and employers.
 For an average worker, the benefit would come with a price tag of less than $2 per week in added taxes.

 She’s not crazy about her Republican colleagues’ suggestions, but she’s glad they all agree on the problem.
 “I don’t think it’s fair that you have to choose between your retirement and paid leave.
 But I like the fact that they agree that an earned benefit is the appropriate place to create a paid-leave program,” she said.